Continuous-variable QKD over 50km commercial fiber: Discussion

-{\it Conclusion.} -- With these field tests of a continuous-variable QKD system, we have extended the distribution distance to $50$~{\rm km} over commercial fiber.
+With these field tests of a continuous-variable QKD system, we have extended the distribution distance to $50$~{\rm km} over commercial fiber~\cite{Huang_OptLett_2016,Jouguet_OptExpr_2012,Fossier_NewJPhys_2009}.
 In addition, with an optimized scheme in the optical layer and postprocessing, the secure key rates are higher than previous results by two orders-of-magnitude, which is now comparable to the key rates of discrete-variable QKD systems at metropolitan distances~\cite{Chen_OptExpr_2010,Sasaki_OptExpr_2011,Stucki_NewJPhys_2011,Wang_OptExpr_2014,Shimizu_JLightwaveTechnol_2014}.
-These results have moved continuous-variable QKD towards a more practical setting and expect that a secure metropolitan network could be built and is within reach of current technology.
+The PLOB bounds which show the maximum achievable secret key rate in QKD have also been drawn in Fig.5 for both the lossy channel and thermal-loss channel.
+Although we have achieved highest secret key rates among the reported field tests, the secret key rates are still lower than the PLOB bounds for both the lossy channel and thermal-loss channel.
+The secret key rate we achieved here is based on the system with a repetition rate which is only 5~{\rm MHz}.
+This repetition rate which is much smaller comparing to discrete-variable QKD systems (around $1$~{\rm GHz}).
+These results have moved continuous-variable QKD towards a more practical setting and the expectation that a secure metropolitan network could be built and is within reach of current technology.